Legal Administrative Professional

 |Total Program Credits and Institutional Requirements||69|

-Sucessful completion of 106-169 Law Office Applications is the exit assessment graduation requirement.
+Completion of 106-169 Law Office Applications is the exit assessment graduation requirement for this program.

 ** The credits for 103-159 Computer Literacy-Microsoft Office and 890-101 College 101 are Institutional Requirements for graduation.
 Consequently, they are not part of the program credit requirements.